 Apple Music is finally launching today (8 AM PT/ 11 AM ET).
-Usually when a new app or service surfaces, you download the and app and that’s it.
-But as this the biggest update to Apple Music, a default iOS app, things are a bit more complicated.
-To get access to the new Music app that includes a new $9.99/month (there’s also a $14.99 family plan that supports six members) music streaming service, Beats 1 24/7 radio station and human-curated playlists you’ll need to upgrade your iPhone or iPad to iOS 8.4.
-If you’re already running iOS 8, your device is compatible for this upgrade.
-Re/code has as great first look at Apple Music.
+Usually, when a new app or service surfaces, you download the app, and that’s it.
+But as this is the biggest update to Apple Music, a default iOS app, things are a bit more complicated.
+To get access to the new Music app that includes a new $9.99/month (there’s also a $14.99 family plan that supports six members) music streaming service, Beats 1 24/7 radio station, and human-curated playlists, you’ll need to upgrade your iPhone or iPad to iOS 8.4.
+If you’re already running iOS 8, your device is compatible with this upgrade.
+Re/code has a great first look at Apple Music.
 Skim through it while your iOS device downloads the 200 MB plus update.

 To upgrade to iOS 8.4, first make sure you’ve got a recent iCloud/local backup, then go to Settings -> General -> Software Update -> Download and Install.
 Agree to the terms and conditions and wait for the update to be downloaded and installed.
 If your device doesn’t have enough storage space, either try clearing some data or connect it to a Mac/PC to upgrade.

 Once it’s done, you’ll see the new Music app with the brand new logo.
 While the service costs $9.99/month in the US and Rs 120/month in India, you’ll get 3 months unlimited trial for free.

 Update (9:30 PM IST): Beats 1 radio station is now available for streaming across the world for free.
 Zane Lowe of BBC Radio 1 fame is kicking things off.